workingDog/webvrcesium/README.md

 then in the "developer tools" top bar, click on the ">>" and select "WebVR"

 The webvr emulation will then be displayed.
-Type "e" at the keyboard to go into "rotation" mode and use the mouse to turn the rotation widget.
+Use the mouse to turn the rotation widget.